STaSS currently provides the following services to individuals living with and closely affected by H.I.V. For further information, please contact us.

 We organise a number of social activities during the year, including parties, picnics, pub visits, meals and coach outings.
 Joining in the social activities is a great way to meet new people, keep in touch with friends and sometimes meet future partners.
 We also encourage service users to organise social events.

 Good nutrition is an important part of maintaining a healthy immune system.
-During difficult times, we can provide emergency food parcels.
-By prior arrangement you can get a parcel from the office or in exceptional emergencies we can take one to your home.
+During difficult times, we can provide emergency food parcels by prior arrangement.
+In exceptional emergencies we can take one to your home.

 We promote a healthy and safe sex life for everyone accessing STaSS services.
 Sexual health information is available at the STaSS office and condoms are available free of charge.
 You can talk to your support worker about any concerns you have about your sex life.